 Racial Justice: We are looking for individuals interested in centering racial equity and justice in all board governance, leadership, and strategic decisions.
 Black, Indigenous and People of Color are highly encouraged to apply.

-Skill Areas: We are seeking new members with experience and interest in at least one of the following areas: fundraising, non-profit finances, community partnership development, and advocacy.
+Skill Areas: We are seeking new members with experience and interest in at least one of the following areas: legal, non-profit finance, community partnership development, and advocacy.

 Qualifications to be a CMS board member:

 - Commitment to and understanding of CMS’ beneficiaries and mission